 Professor Widom offers a range of options for different audiences, although the focus is on fundamental learning rather than advanced development skills or operational deployment.
-Material is drawn from a course she recently developed at Stanford.
-The most detailed offering is a short-course lasting a full week, covering a variety of topics and including a great deal of hands-on learning.
-Except for the broad overview, students should be comfortable with basic mathematical concepts.
-Some portions of the material require a modest amount of computer programming experience (equivalent to an introductory programming course).
+Material is drawn from a course she developed at Stanford.
+The most detailed offering is a short-course lasting up to a full week, covering a variety of topics and including a great deal of hands-on learning.
+Except for the general overview, students should be comfortable with basic mathematical concepts, and some portions of the material require a modest amount of computer programming experience (equivalent to an introductory programming course).

-Many of the world's biggest discoveries and decisions in science, technology, business, medicine, politics, and society as a whole, are now being made on the basis of analyzing massive data sets.
-At the same time, it is surprisingly easy to come to make errors or come to false conclusions from data analysis alone.
-Professor Widom's seminars, tutorials, and short-courses provide a broad introduction to big data and data science, including history, case studies, pitfalls, and basic tools & techniques for data collection, analysis, and visualization.
+Many of the world's biggest discoveries and decisions in science, technology, business, medicine, politics, and society as a whole, are now being made on the basis of analyzing data.
+Professor Widom's seminars, tutorials, and short-courses provide an introduction to big data and data science, including some history, case studies, and common pitfalls, along with broad hands-on coverage of tools & techniques for data collection, analysis, and visualization.

 Formats range from 2 hour seminars, to 1-2 day tutorials, to a weeklong course.
 Depending on the desired format and the background of the students, the following topics may be covered.

 Network analysis and unstructured data